Lee Chih-Kung: Early life and education

 Lee was born in Taipei, Taiwan, and has three brothers: Howard, Adam, and Ben.
 His parents were Lee Wen-hsiung and Lee Shu-lien.

-Lee graduated from National Taiwan University with a Bachelor of Science (B.S.) in civil engineering in 1981.
+After high school, Lee graduated from National Taiwan University with a Bachelor of Science (B.S.) in civil engineering in 1981.
 As an undergraduate, he won two engineering contests for papers on the fire protection of high-rise buildings and the analysis of dams.

 After completing two years of military service in the Republic of China Air Force, Lee pursued graduate studies in the United States on a fellowship at Cornell University, where he earned a Master of Science (M.S.) in 1984 under Yih-Hsing Pao and his Ph.D. in theoretical mechanics, applied mechanics, and applied physics in 1987.
 As a doctoral student at Cornell, he developed piezoelectric modal sensors and actuators.
-His dissertation, completed under Professor Francis C. Moon, was titled, "Piezoelectric laminates for torsional and bending modal control: theory and experiment".
+His dissertation, completed under Francis C. Moon, was titled, "Piezoelectric laminates for torsional and bending modal control: theory and experiment".